MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 ## Key capabilities

 ### Recommendations
-Power Platform tenant admins can view the top recommendations on the Power Platform Advisor card.
+Power Platform tenant admins can view the top recommendations on the **Power Platform Advisor** card.
 If the Power Platform admin center homepage is not customized, this card is automatically pinned on the homepage.
 Your tenant is scanned for recommendations weekly.

 :::image type="content" source="media/recommentations.png" alt-text="Get proactive, best practice recommendations.":::

-If the homepage is customized or you don't see the Power Platform Advisor card or you removed the card from the homepage, you can select **+ Add cards** to add the card to the homepage.
+If the homepage is customized or you don't see the **Power Platform Advisor** card or you removed the card from the homepage, you can select **+ Add cards** to add the card to the homepage.

 :::image type="content" source="media/add-cards.png" alt-text="Add the Power Platform Advisor card to the homepage.":::

 The Power Platform Advisor card will show the top 4 recommendations.
 You can select **View details** for any of the recommendations to view the details for that recommendation.
 You can select the **View recommendations** button to view all the recommendations in the **Power Platform Advisor** page.

-Power Platform Advisor can also be accessed using the **Advisor (preview)** option in the navigation pane of the Power Platform admin center.
+Power Platform Advisor can also be accessed using the **Advisor (preview)** option in the navigation panel of the Power Platform admin center.
 This option takes you to the **Power Platform Advisor** page, where you can view all the recommendations.

 Admins can select a recommendation from the **Power Platform Advisor** page to view the associated details for that recommendation in the recommendation panel.
 In this panel, admins can learn more about the recommendation, its impact, and associated resources and details.